-- Development of accidents databases: This section presents the databases of accidents to passenger ships and containerships that have been collected in order to provide the basis for the development of the probabilistic model. - Probabilistic model for bottom damage characteristics: This section describes a probabilistic model, developed in the GOALDS project and adapted in this study for the damage characteristics to passenger ships, as a result of a grounding accident resulting in bottom damages.
-Distribution functions for the characteristic values describing the location and extend of bottom damage are reported. - Probabilistic model for side damage characteristics: This section describes a probabilistic model, developed in the framework of this study for the damage characteristics to passenger ships, as a result of a grounding or contact accident resulting in side damages.
-Based on the statistical analysis of the available data from past accidents, appropriate distribution functions for the characteristic values describing the location and extend of side damage are developed and discussed. - Probabilistic framework: This section describes the probabilistic framework envisioned in this study.
+- Development of accidents databases: This section presents the databases of accidents to passenger ships and containerships that have been collected in order to provide the basis for the development of the probabilistic model. - Probabilistic model for bottom damage characteristics: This section describes a probabilistic model, developed in the GOALDS project and adapted in this study for the damage characteristics to passenger ships, as a consequence of a grounding accident resulting in bottom damages.
+Distribution functions for the variables describing the location and extend of bottom damage are reported. - Probabilistic model for side damage characteristics: This section describes a probabilistic model, developed in the framework of this study for the damage characteristics to passenger ships, as a consequence of a grounding or contact accident resulting in side damages.
+Based on the statistical analysis of the available data from past accidents, appropriate distribution functions for the variables describing the location and extend of side damage are developed and discussed. - Probabilistic framework: This section describes the probabilistic framework envisioned in this study.
 The framework aims at determining an attained subdivision index associated with survivability to grounding and contact accidents resulting in hull breach and water ingress.
 To this end, two factors are necessary: the probability of flooding a (group of) compartment(s), and the conditional probability of surviving to the specified "damage case".
 With reference to the probability of survival, the so-called "s-factor" from SOLAS 2009 is employed.
 With reference to the probability of flooding a certain (group of) compartment(s), the so-called "p-factor", the envisioned approach is based on a "direct" evaluation of p-factors.
 The "direct approach" for the evaluation of "pfactors" is based on the random generation of a large number of breaches, each one with an associated probability of occurrence, according to the underlying statistics of the breach characteristics, in order to identify the potential "damage cases" and to determine the probability of occurrence associated with each specific damage case (i.e. the "p-factor").
 Combining "p-factors" with associated "s-factors" allows the determination of an attained subdivision index. - Development of the Software Tool: A dedicated Software Tool, developed in the course and for the purpose of this study within the NAPA package, is described.
 The tool can treat both type of damages (bottom damages and side damages).
 These two types of damages are treated sequentially, resulting in two different A-indices.
 An option has been added, allowing the use of SLF 55 proposal for the calculation of the "s-factor" for the case of RoPax ships.
 Two different alternatives have been implemented: the software tool generates automaticaly the required number of hull breaches or reads them from a special input file.
 User instructions and modelling considerations before using the tool are presented.
-The alternative ways of using damage stages, openings, cross-flooding connections, up-flooding connections and A-class bulkheads are presented.
+The alternative ways of using damage stages, openings, cross-flooding connections, up-flooding connections and A-class bulkheads are presented. - Risk Model: High-level event sequences and risk models for the various accident types have been already discussed in the first interim report of Task 1 of the present study.
+In Task 3, the high-level event sequence and the risk model for grounding accidents have been revisited, in order to take into account an additional parameter that was introduced in Task 3, with decisive impact on the survivability of passenger ships, i.e.